 3. The company does not claim carry-back relief, group relief, investment allowance, research and development tax allowance, foreign tax credit and tax deducted at source.

-There is also no requirements to file financial statements, tax computations and supporting schedules unless requested by IRAS.
+For filing of Form C-S, there are no requirements to file financial statements, tax computations and supporting schedules unless requested by IRAS.

 All companies must also declare its actual income or losses in the corporate income tax form annually.